thethumbler/Chalk/README.md

 >Ok ..
 I was bored so I decided to make a simple programming language just for fun
 >So here it's .. and it's called chalk .. which I love for it's sound and colors.

-Language is still in designing phase ... that means the way you write in some code may change in the feautre
+Language is still in designing phase ... that means the way you write in some code may change in the future

 ######Features :-
 ```